-On December 15, 2022, G2 filed a base shelf prospectus (the "Shelf Prospectus") with the securities regulatory authorities in each of the provinces and territories of Canada, other than Québec.
-This followed the completion of a regulatory review of the preliminary base shelf prospectus, which was filed on October 5, 2022.

-The Shelf Prospectus allows the Company to make offerings of up to \$50 million of any combination of Shares, warrants, subscription receipts, units, and debt securities (collectively, the "Securities").
-The specific terms of any offering of Securities, including the use of proceeds from any offering, will be set forth in supplements to the Shelf Prospectus.
-The Shelf Prospectus is effective for a 25-month period, expiring in January 2025.
+On December 15, 2022, G2 filed a final short form base shelf prospectus (the "Shelf Prospectus") with the securities regulatory authorities in each of the provinces and territories of Canada, other than Québec.
+The Shelf Prospectus allows the Company to make offerings of up to \$50 million of any combination of Shares, warrants, subscription receipts, units and debt securities during the 25-month period when it is effective.
+The Company intends to file another base shelf prospectus after the Shelf Prospectus expires on January 15, 2025.